alspur/RepData_PeerAssessment1/PA1_template.md

 na.total <- sum(na.idx)
 ```

+If we calculate total number of rows with `NA` values in the `steps` column, we can see that there are **2304** rows with missing data.

 In order to impute the missing data, we will duplicate the dataset, then replace each `NA` value with the mean number of steps for that interval, using values the `activity.imputed` dataset.